r-hub/evercran/README.md

   directly download these from the containers, because of the broken HTTPS.
 Use the PPA to download them.)

-- If you run this image on `x86_64` machines, then `arch`, `uname -a` and potentially similar commands report the architecture incorrectly as `x86_64`.
-Use the `linux32` entrypoint to work around this.
-We don’t do this by default currently, because it causes issues on arm64 hosts (see <https://github.com/r-hub/evercran/issues/3>).
-E.g.:

-      ❯ docker run -ti ghcr.io/r-hub/evercran/0.49:latest arch
-      x86_64

-      ❯ docker run -ti --entrypoint linux32 ghcr.io/r-hub/evercran/0.49:latest arch
-      i686

 ## R 2.6.0 – R 2.8.1

 ``` sh